OdinRossy/Current-time-page/README.md

 # Current-time-page
-Just a page with current time
+This is a sipmle page that shows you current time with beautiful changing colors.

+remniov.work@gmail.com